MicroEJ/docs/Trainings/trainingGrayscaleDisplayConsiderations.rst

 See :ref:`Pixel Structure <display_pixel_structure_standard>` documentation for more information.

-The below sections present the key considerations when choosing a grayscale display, using the widely-adopted ``RGB565`` colored format as a reference point.
+The below sections present the key considerations when choosing a grayscale display, using the widely adopted ``RGB565`` colored format as a reference point.

 Application Considerations
 --------------------------